Academic term: Scotland

-Universities
+Universities in the UK

 Although the specific timetables and activities (e.g. teaching, revision periods, exams) contained therein vary per institution, the academic year at most UK universities runs from late-September or early-October to June or July with three or four week breaks around Christmas and Easter that divide the year into three terms.
 Most universities overlay a semester structure for academic courses on top of this.
 Many universities, particularly older ones, use terms, often with the last term given over to exams.
-Some older universities have special names for the three terms, e.g. Michaelmas, Hilary, Trinity (Oxford) or Michaelmas, Epiphany, Easter (Durham).
+Some universities have special names for the three terms, e.g. Michaelmas, Hilary, Trinity (Oxford) or Michaelmas, Epiphany, Easter (Durham).

 Special term names (i.e. not first, second, third; autumn, spring, summer; or other obvious names) in use as of July 2023 include:

 Exceptions to the ordinary structure of the academic year include the University of Buckingham, where undergraduate courses do not coincide with the academic year used by universities in Britain and elsewhere.
 Instead, they largely coincide with the calendar year—they typically start in January or February, with examinations in autumn.

 United States

-There are a number of different systems used in the US:
+There are two different systems (with three different names) used in the US: